Continued from Misguided Mennonite

 “A push-up ah…?”
 I asked as I giggled.
 I just couldn’t say it out loud.

 “You’ll know what I mean when you put one on,” she said, and off I went, following her nervously to the next store.
-I momentarily hoped that I wouldn’t run into someone who might recognise me and report to the colonies in Mexico that I was seen in a stoff brell store in Canada.
+I momentarily hoped that I wouldn’t run into someone who might recognize me and report to the colonies in Mexico that I was seen in a stoff brell store in Canada.
 Oh, the shame my family would have to endure.

 “Okay, what size are you Anna?
 And I will help you find your size.”